|

 early winter of 1920-21 the territory of Soviet Armenia encompassed basically

-the counties of Nor-Bayazet and Kazakh and partially, Echmiadzin and Erevan.
+the counties of Nor-Bayazet and Kazakh and

-As for the Mountainous Karabakh, it has been controlled by Soviet Russian
+Mountainous Karabakh, it has been controlled by

-envoy of the Soviet Armenia (A. Mravyan) was finally sent to run area[3].
+was finally sent to run area[3].
 On February 11, 1921, the Soviets launched

 an attack on Georgia, the last pro-western country in the South Caucasus to

 be conquered by the Bolsheviks and the Kemalists.
-Just like the Soviet

-invasion of Armenia in November, 1920, the invasion of Georgia started with
+Just like the Soviet invasion of Armenia in November, 1920, the invasion of

-staging a communist “popular revolt” in a few ethnic Armenian villages of the
+Georgia started with staging a communist “popular revolt” in a few ethnic

-disputed county of Borchalo where the overthrow of the legitimate government
+where the overthrow of the legitimate government of Georgia was proclaimed on

-requested[4].
+February 16, 1920, and the Soviet military help requested[4].
 While the major forces of the 11th

 Army of the Soviet Russia assisted by some Armenian troops re-organized into